Culture Shock in Oman

 Ramadan in Oman

 Showing sensitivity during holidays such as Ramadan is very important.
 During this time, expats in Oman should be extra cautious when picking out outfits.
 Eating, drinking, chewing gum and smoking are not allowed in public throughout this period.
-During the month of Ramadan, most restaurants are closed during the day but open again in the evening.
-Many restaurants cover their windows out of respect.
+During the month of Ramadan, most restaurants are closed during the day but open again in the evening, while many eateries also cover their windows out of respect.

 Weather in Oman

 Depending on the time of year in Oman, the weather can be a primary source of culture shock for new arrivals.
-Summer begins mid-April and continues through part of October, with highs of around 115°F (46°C), and lows that still hover above 100°F (38°C).
+Summer begins mid-April and continues through part of October, with highs of around 129ºF (54°C), and lows that still hover above 100°F (38°C).
 It's also very humid.

-Roundabouts are common in Oman, but may be a bit of a fluster at first.
+Roundabouts are common in Oman but may be a bit flustering at first.
 When approaching the roundabout, it is important to stay in the inside lane if not taking the first exit.

 The Sultan Qaboos Highway is the main road that runs through Muscat.
 It is easy to navigate Muscat, but finding specific businesses and homes can be difficult as most establishments do not have a physical address.
 Landmarks are an essential part in giving directions.

 It is also a good idea to read online forums for directions if planning to venture outside of Muscat.
 Local maps are often not updated properly.

 Customer service in Oman